 The Company and its operating subsidiaries (referred to as "Canaccord") have a formal performance management process with defined objectives for each employee, including executives, which support the success of the Company and enhance shareholder value.
-These defined objectives are a part of our performance-oriented culture which holds both leaders and employees accountable for results.
-These objectives are particularly important for senior officers who have a significant impact on corporate strategies and long term business planning.
-The Corporate Governance and Compensation Committee determines the compensation of the Chief Executive Officer and reviews and makes recommendations to the board of directors with respect to the compensation of all executive officers.
+These defined objectives are a part of our performance-oriented culture, which holds both leaders and employees accountable for results.
+These objectives are particularly important for executive officers who have a significant impact on corporate strategies and long-term business planning.
+The Corporate Governance and Compensation Committee reviews and makes recommendations to the board of directors with respect to the compensation of all executive officers.